Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Numerical experiments

-\paragraph{Simulation setup} Continuous data are generated from an HMM defined with $L=3$ hidden states and the transition matrix $A_{\nu}$ defined in the previous experiment where the parameter $\nu$ allows us to define different mixing times.
-Indeed, in the case where $\nu=1/3$, this setup generates independent data, while the mixing time increases when $\nu$ tends to zero.
-Conditionally on the hidden state $X_t$, the components of the vector $\bY_t=(Y_{t1},\ldots,Y_{td})$ are independently generated from the model defined, for any $t=1, \ldots, n+1$ and any $j=1,\ldots,d$, by

-where all $\varepsilon_{tj}$ are generated independently and $\delta$ is a constant tuning parameter.
-Different distributions are considered for $\varepsilon_{tj}$ (Gaussian, Student with three degrees of freedom, Laplace and Exponential).
-The parameter $\delta$ allows us to tune the overlaps between the emission distributions of each state.

-\paragraph{Influence of the overlap between emission distributions} To investigate the influence of the overlap between the emission distributions, data are generated with different values of $\delta$.
-Note that the higher the value of $\delta$, the more different the emission distributions are.
-Table~\ref{tab:simudelta} indicates the order estimated by \eqref{eq:estimator} on 100 samples generated with $d=1$, $\nu=0.1$, different sample sizes $n$, different families of emission distribution and different values of $\delta$.
+The methods are compared by considering different overlaps between the emission distributions.
+The data are thus generated with different values of $\delta$, which define different error rates (2.5\%, 5\% and 10\%) based on the distribution of a single observation.
+Table~\ref{tab:simudelta} indicates the order estimated by the proposed method on 100 samples generated with $d=1$, $\nu=0.1$, different sample sizes $n$, different families of emission distributions and an error rate of 5\%.
+Table~\ref{tab:simudelta0025} and Table~\ref{tab:simudelta01}, presented in Appendix, show the results obtained with error rates of 2.5\% and 10\%.
 Overall, the results illustrate the consistency of the proposed estimator, as stated by Theorem~\ref{thm:asymptotic}.
-Indeed, for any family of distribution and any value of $\delta$, the estimator selects the true order with probability $1$ when the sample size increases.
+Indeed, for any family of distributions and any value of $\delta$, the estimator selects the true order with probability $1$ when the sample size increases.
 Moreover, for small samples, the estimator does not overestimate the order but can underestimate it.
-Note that this phenomenon was already observed when the integral operator based approach proposed by \citet{kwon2021estimation} is used for selecting the number of components in non-parametric mixture models.
-Finally, the more different the emission distribution, the more accurate the estimator for small samples.
+Note that this phenomenon was already observed in the i.i.d. setting.
+Finally, the more different the emission distributions, the more accurate the estimator for small samples.
+Furthermore, the comparison made with the spectral method proposed in \citet{lehericy2019consistent} shows that our approach gives the best results whatever the setting and the data-driven procedure proposed in this paper improves his results obtained with the slope heuristics.